adityachache/Flask-Blog-Website/README.md

 # Flask-Blog-Website
-A Blog website with user authentication created using flask.
-Frontend is implemented with html, css(bootstrap) and javascript.
-It's a premade template picked up from a website.
-Flask is used for backend along with postgresql for database. website is deployed on heroku
+A Blog website with user authentication created in Python.
+The front-end is a bootstrap template.
+Flask is used for the back-end along with Postgresql for the database. website is deployed on Render.

 See Implementation -